leofavre/personal-website/_includes/sobre-en.md

 ## About

 I have worked as a Graphic Designer for seven years before I made the change to Front&#8209;End Development.
-In 2015, I finished a certificate program in UX, which now, along with my working experience, allows me to be part of stages of development that go beyond the code.
+In 2015, I finished a certificate program in UX Design, which now, along with my working experience, allows me to be part of stages of development that go beyond the code.

 I can travel between the Design’s subjectivity and the programming objectivity, enabling better communication between the two areas, without losing focus on the